Hybrid AI: Components, applications, use cases and development

 Symbolic AI, which uses logical rule-based systems to link facts and events, enables machine-readable and retrievable knowledge.
 This approach is vital in adding a layer of semantic understanding and enhancing decision-making processes.
 On the other hand, non-symbolic AI encompasses machine learning, deep learning, and neural networks, using vast amounts of training data to derive statistically informed conclusions and decisions.

-However, the true power of AI lies not in these separate branches but in their integration – a hybrid approach, called hybrid AI.
+However, the true power of AI lies not in these separate branches but in their integration – a hybrid architecture in AI, called hybrid AI.
 Hybrid AI represents a structured, comprehensive, and integrated application of both symbolic and non-symbolic AI.
 With the goal of making all data or knowledge within an organization machine-readable and understandable in natural language, hybrid AI effectively improves overall data comprehension, retrieval, and utilization.

 From autonomous vehicles to retail industries, the applications of hybrid AI are diverse and far-reaching.
 The future of AI looks promising with the advent of hybrid AI, offering a flexible and responsive system set to transform how we interact with technology.

-Join us as we delve into the intriguing world of hybrid AI and explore its potential implications across industries, illuminating how this innovative approach is transforming the business landscape.
+Join us as we delve into the intriguing world of hybrid AI architecture and explore its potential implications across industries, illuminating how this innovative approach is transforming the business landscape.

 What is hybrid AI?